 - the operational test

-The organizational test requires the organization’s articles and/or bylaws include an acceptable purpose clause and an acceptable powers clause.
+The organizational test requires the organization’s articles and/or bylaws to include an acceptable purpose clause and an acceptable powers clause.
 The organizing documents must also include a dissolution clause for the distribution of assets upon the organization’s dissolution.
 The operational test requires that the organization must meet four requirements, as follows:

 The organization must engage primarily in activities, which accomplish one or more of the exempt purposes specified in IRC Sec.
 501(c) (3), and Treas.
 Reg.
 1.501 (c)(3)-1 (c)(1)